jules32/r-for-excel-users/README.md

 # Welcome to the R for Excel Users Pilot Workshop!

-All the course materials are linked from the course website: [https://jules32.github.io/r-for-excel-users](https://jules32.github.io/r-for-excel-users)

 Come say hello:

 - Instructors: Julie Lowndes & Allison Horst